 Elements and Textures from Nature

-A natural playground is a play environment that consists of elements and textures from the earth such as tree logs, tree stumps, boulders, plants, drainage paths, among others instead of a traditional steel playground structure that includes slides and climbers.
+A natural playground is a play environment that consists of elements and textures from the earth such as tree logs, tree stumps, boulders, plants, and drainage paths, among others instead of a traditional steel playground structure that includes slides and climbers.
 In short, if you have ever climbed a rock, played in the leaves, or planted plants, you have experienced natural play.
-These natural landscapes lend themselves to providing opportunities for children to play, explore, imagine, and be challenged by the natural elements.
+These natural landscapes provide opportunities for children to play, explore, imagine, and be challenged by the natural elements.
 Natural playgrounds enable children to move freely around the environment allowing them to explore, run, jump, climb, crawl, feel, smell, and more.
-Studies show children spend even more time playing outdoors in natural play environments than on traditional playground environments.
+Studies show children spend even more time playing outdoors in natural play environments than in traditional playground environments.

 Benefits of Natural Playgrounds

 Playgrounds made from natural elements have significant benefits for children.
-In addition to encouraging children to spend more time outdoors, they increase health, socialization, motor skill development, and are inclusive in many cases.
+In addition to promoting outdoor activity, playgrounds improve health, socialization, and motor skills while fostering inclusivity.
 Children can be challenged through physical play elements such as boulders and tree stumps that increase strength and balance.
-Items such as plants, rocks, and animal feeders in an open, natural play space encourage children to collaborate with each other improving social skills, problem-solving, empathy, and more as they work together.
+Items such as plants, rocks, and animal feeders in an open, natural play space encourage children to collaborate improving social skills, problem-solving, empathy, and more as they work together.
 Since most natural playgrounds are open, it provides for inclusion for children of all skill levels and abilities to be involved.

 Types of Natural Play Equipment